ssjinkaido/From-Sensor-To-User/README.md

 Wi-Fi: This protocol is used for communication between the ESP32 microcontroller to the cloud platform (Firebase).

 REST API: This protocol is used to extract data from the Firebase Realtime Database and convert it to a CSV file format for further processing.

+# Testing and Validation

+Since time is limited, I do not have time to build a Flutter app to read and view historical data, as well as visualize data in the graph.
+# Conclusion
+## Evaluate the designed system's overall effectiveness in meeting real- world applications' needs

+The designed system for measuring air quality with sensors and storing data on Firebase for analysis and visualization via a mobile app is a partial simulation of real-world applications.
+The system provides real-time air quality monitoring; the sensors can precisely measure dust and Co$_{2}$ concentration.
+The collected data is then stored in Firebase for further processing and analysis.
+The user-friendly interface of the mobile application makes it simple for users to access and observe air quality data from any location.
+Users can view historical, real-time, and visualizations of air quality data to obtain insights and make educated decisions regarding the environment.
+Based on the data, environmentalists or the government can make informed decisions and develop effective solutions to address the problems caused by bad air quality.

+## Comment on the advantages, limitations, and scalability of the system

+Advantages

+- It is a low-cost system that anyone could build for education or experiment inside the house.
+- The system is scalable because it can be readily expanded to cover larger areas by adding more sensors and components.
+- The system can capture data in real-time, with acceptable precision.

+Limitations
+- The precision and dependability of the employed sensors limits the system.
+Inaccurate or malfunctioning sensors can result in inaccurate data and potentially erroneous conclusions.
+- The system's dependence on a stable internet connection can hinder locations with poor connectivity.
+- The mobile application may not be compatible with all devices, limiting the number of users accessing the data.

+Scalability
+- Firebase offers a scalable NoSQL database with high throughput and low latency that can manage large volumes of data.
+When the system grows, Firebase can still manage growing data volumes and traffic without requiring significant infrastructure modifications as the system expands.
+- The system is divided into multiple components.
+It allows the system to incorporate new sensors and components without affecting the rest of the system.
+For instance, additional sensors for other pollutants, such as volatile organic compounds or ozone, can be easily added to the system.
+- The use of REST APIs for data transmission allows for simple integration with other systems or applications.
+This indicates that the system can communicate and exchange data with other systems or applications, which can enhance the system's functionality and make it more useful in a variety of contexts.

+## Propose improvements and further development for the system in the future

+These are the ways that can be applied to improve the system:
+- We can integrate other sensors to measure other pollutants and compounds, such as volatile organic compounds (VOCs) and nitrogen dioxide (NO2).
+This could lead to an improvement in the system's ability to monitor air.
+- We can use sophisticated machine learning/ deep learning algorithms to analyze time series that could enhance the system's predictive abilities.
+- The current mobile application supports simple visualization of historical data analysis.
+The addition of real-time monitoring, interactive graphs, and more advanced analytics to the app's visualization capabilities would provide users with a deeper understanding of air quality trends and potential health hazards.